hknutzen/Netspoc/outline.markdown

     into both directions.
-Therefore, for rules that were found during path traversal to have a stateless device on a path connecting source and destination, a reverse rule is generated and added to the path ruleset, if it has not been contained before.
+Therefore, for rules that were found during path traversal to have a stateless device on a path connecting source and destination, a reverse rule is generated and added to the path ruleset.

 * **Identify rules that can be simplified at secondary routers:**
     `mark_secondary_rules`
- :  If all routes between a source and destination pair of a rule
+:   If all paths between a source and destination pair of a rule contain
-    contain at least one managed router, simplified ACLs may be generated for that rule on secondary routers.
-Rules that have been identified to fulfill this requirement during path traversal are now marked.
+    at least one managed router, simplified ACLs may be generated for that rule on secondary routers during pass 2.
+Rules that have been identified to fulfill this requirement during path traversal are now marked to be simplified in pass 2.

-* **Distribute rules to managed devices:** `rules_distribution` :  For every source and destination pair of the path rule set, the topology is traversed again, adding the associated rule information to every managed router on the found paths.
+* **Distribute rules to managed devices:** `rules_distribution` :  For every source and destination pair of the path rule set, the topology is traversed again, collecting the associated rule information at every managed router on the found paths.

 ### 5. Generating output